 There are times in the past when I could have taken antidepressants, such as when I had surgery to remove my brain tumour eight years ago, but I just focussed on getting through each hospital appointment.
 These tablets ultimately won’t make a difference in terms of how Melanoma affects me, but they have started to help me feel less like bursting into tears every five minutes.
 The injustice of the world upsets me often, and it all comes back to my lack of control or choices I have in my life.
 This is one of the reasons I choose to raise money for charity when I can; often unless something touches someone’s life personally they may not think about trying to raise funds, but I’ve seen first hand gaps in the support system for patients, and the astronomical costs of life extending cancer drugs on the NHS.

 When you look at television adverts or posters, cancer patients are often seen in a positive light, overcoming illness and defying expectations.
 I guess this is meant to reassure us that cancer can be beaten by everyone, but it is often hard to comprehend the true reality.
 So far, taking antidepressants has made a significant shift in how I feel; I still struggle every day but the sadness and frustration feels less overwhelming.
-It seems there can be a stigma surrounding taking antidepressants, but I am not ashamed to admit I need a little help at the moment.
+It seems there can be a stigma surrounding taking antidepressants, but It is clear that I need a little help at the moment.